peerigon/extract-loader/README.md

 Contributing
 ------------------------------------------------------------------------

 From opening a bug report to creating a pull request: **every contribution is appreciated and welcome**.
-If you're planing to implement a new feature or change the api please create an issue first.
+If you're planning to implement a new feature or change the api please create an issue first.
 This way we can ensure that your precious work is not in vain.

 All pull requests should have 100% test coverage (with notable exceptions) and need to pass all tests.